Hot topics involving change and extensive conflict:

-- Debate over the existence of Satanic Ritual Abuse (SRA) was largely resolved in about two decades (from 1980 to 2000).
+- Debate over the existence of Satanic Ritual Abuse (SRA) was largely resolved over about 15 years (from 1980 to 1995).

 - When conflicts are eventually resolved, it always seems to be in favor of greater equality and greater human rights for more people.

 - In most cases, when a group that is discriminated against is able to organize and fight to attain equality, they eventually win.

 - At least in recent decades, faith groups that oppose equality and human rights are experiencing a major loss in active membership, particularly among youths and young adults.

 Currently, most of the conflicts in North America are sexually related, in that they involve individual's gender, sexual orientation, and/or gender identity.

 Since about 70% of Americans and Canadians identify themselves as Christians, this

 section will mainly deal with the conflicts between some Christian sources and other

 elements in society.
 Please be aware that we follow a very inclusive definition of the term "Christian."
 On this website, a Christian is defined as: